jerry-harm/slidegoose/README.md

 # slidegoose

-pictures and videos manager focused on slideshow
+pictures and videos manager focused on slideshow, and which should be able to be used as a video game engine.

 ## TODO list